scicloj/cmdstan-clj/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/org.scicloj/cmdstan-clj.svg)](https://clojars.org/org.scicloj/cmdstan-clj)

+If you wish to help in testing and extending this library, we would be glad to chat.
+It can be a nice opportunity to practice Bayesian Statistics, even if you are not experienced with it yet.

 ## Status

-Currently, this is an evolving proof-of-concept.
+Currently, this is an evolving proof-of-concept, still a bit fragile with respect to edge cases and setup.

 ## Usage